TaylorWorthing/rpg-sheet/README.md

 easy way to version control.
 RPG Sheet exports data to a flat-file as a JSON object, than can be imported back in.
 This means your exported character sheet can be shared, edited, synced with dropbox, or even put in a git repo, all with a file that will still only be a few KBs.
-RPG Sheet is also printable, for when you want a hard copy of your sheet.

 RPG Sheet itself is also easy to modify.
 It is static HTML, CSS, JavaScript and images.
 You can host it yourself using something as simple as `python -m